 Prepayment speed may be affected by economic factors such as home price appreciation, market interest rates, the availability of other loan products to our borrowers and customer payment patterns.
 Prepayment speeds include the impact of all borrower prepayments, including full payoffs, additional principal payments and the impact of loans paid off due to foreclosure liquidations.
-As market interest rates decline, prepayment speeds will generally increase as customers refinance existing mortgage loans under more favorable interest rate terms and anticipated cash flows will generally decline resulting in a potential reduction, or impairment, to the fair value of the mortgage servicing assets.
+As market interest rates decline, prepayment speeds will generally increase as customers refinance existing mortgage loans under more favorable interest rate terms and future cash flows will generally decline resulting in a potential reduction, or impairment, to the fair value of the mortgage servicing assets.
 Alternatively, an increase in market interest rates may cause a decrease in prepayment speeds and therefore an increase in the fair value of mortgage servicing assets.

-The table below presents the fair values and key assumptions used in determining the fair values of our mortgage servicing assets as of December 31, 2016 and 2015:
+The table below presents the fair values and key assumptions used in determining the fair values of our mortgage servicing assets as of December 31, 2017 and 2016:

-2016 2015 Fair value, beginning of year (in thousands) \$ 441 \$ 505 Fair value, end of year (in thousands) 368 441 Weighted average discount rate 10.50 % ,) 10.00 % Weighted average prepayment speed assumption (PSA prepayment speed) 159.2 178.9 Annual cost to service (per loan) \$ 65 \$ 60
+2017 2016 Fair value, beginning of year (in thousands) \$ 368 \$ 441 Fair value, end of year (in thousands) 311 368 Weighted average discount rate 10.50 % ) 10.50 % Weighted average prepayment speed assumption (PSA prepayment speed) 173.3 159.2 Annual cost to service (per loan) \$ 70 \$ 65